cbclemmer/Old-Boilerplate/docs/index.md

 ##Things to do
 ###groups
-- allow joining of groups
 - do settings for groups
-- make groups searchable
-- add something to add yourself to a group depending on the privacy settingw
+- add something to add yourself to a group depending on the privacy setting
 - let the group type be selected from a dropdown in the settings tab
 - let a group have admins